Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Top 3 Accessibility Fixes (Quick Wins)

-• Contrast & typography: Ensure readable fonts and sufficient contrast on CTAs.
+Contrast & typography: Ensure readable fonts and sufficient contrast on CTAs.

-Metric: Click-through on primary CTAs.
+Metric: Click-through rate on primary CTAs. -

-Metric: Form completion rate and support tickets.
+Metric: Form completion rate and reduction in support tickets.

 Inclusive Forms And Error Handling